-The land was purchased by Martin Marzolf from Willhem Willink of England in 1838 for $250.00.
+The land was purchased by Martin Marzolf from Willhem Willink of England in 1838 for $250.
 The land was divided in 1918 into seven parcels.
-The father of former club chmpion Harold Wik, Andrew Wik, was one of the parcel owners, purchasing 42 acres on a foreclosure for $2,800.
+The father of former Audubon Golf Club champion Harold Wik, Andrew Wik, was one of the parcel owners, purchasing 42 acres on a foreclosure for $2,800.
 Mr. Jocobi owned two parcels, one of which was the area currently containing the Audubon Par 3 course.
 For many years four of the original 18 holes were on that land: two par 4's, one par 5, and a par 3.
-The origional greenskeeper was another parcel owner, Difenbach.
-Five time Club Champion Ralph Hergenroder's grandfather was another parcel owner along with Smith and Knab.
+The original greenskeeper was another parcel owner, Difenbach.
+Five time Audubon Golf Club Champion Ralph Hergenroder's grandfather was another parcel owner along with Smith and Knab.

-The Club incorporated in 1935.
 Joe Schuchert sold the course and land in the early 1960's to the University of Buffalo, who resold it in 1963 to the town of Amherst.
-The four holes across the street were moved in the mid 1960's.
-The course designer was William Harries, and Bob Kinkel from the Town of Amherst was project manager on the new par 70 layout.
-The 6575-yard course was played until the early 1980's when a long par-4 hole was lengthened to a 500 yard par 5.
-Thus we now have a challenging par-71, 6635-yard course.
+The four holes across Maple Road (currently the Par 3 course) were moved in the mid 1960's.
+The course designer for this change was William Harries, and Bob Kinkel from the Town of Amherst was project manager on the new par 70 layout.
+The 6575-yard course was played until the early 1980's when a long par-4 hole was lengthened to a 500 yard par 5 stretching the course to a challenging 6635-yard par-71.
+A few design changes a decade later resulted in the current par-71, 6412-yard course.
 The holes and nines have been rotated at various times to try to speed up play and make it a wonderful flowing venue.
 Prior to the redesign in the 1980's the course record was a 63 (7 under) shot by Rick Buczynski.
 In 2007, Peter Mellen shot the modern-day course record of 64 (7 under).